fluxcd/flux/CONTRIBUTING.md

 ## Working on issues

-If you like Flux and want to get involved in the team, a great way to get started is reviewing our [blocked-needs-validation](https://github.com/weaveworks/flux/issues?q=is%3Aissue+is%3Aopen+label%3Ablocked-needs-validation) issues.
+If you like Flux and want to get involved in the project, a great way to get started is reviewing our [blocked-needs-validation](https://github.com/weaveworks/flux/issues?q=is%3Aissue+is%3Aopen+label%3Ablocked-needs-validation) issues.

 The idea here is that new issues are first confirmed by somebody in the team,